oAGoulart/yasl/README.md

 # Contributions

 Feel free to leave your contribution here, I would really appreciate it!
-Also, if you have any doubts or troubles using this tool just contact me or leave an issue.
+Also, if you have any doubts or troubles using this library just contact me or leave an issue.